 Real-World Examples

-- Laser Welded Blades with 50Mn2V cores are widely used in road construction for cutting reinforced concrete.
+- Laser-welded blades with 50Mn2V cores are widely used in road construction for cutting reinforced concrete.

 - Silver Brazed Blades with 75Cr1 are ideal for cutting tiles or granite in interior decoration.